rgambord/c99-doc/doc/sections/7/20/2/1/index.rst

 .. _9899_7.20.2.1p2:

+.. container:: snum

+   :ref:`2 <9899_7.20.2.1p2>`

-:ref:`2 <9899_7.20.2.1p2>` The rand function computes a sequence of pseudo-random integers in the range 0 to RAND_MAX.
+The rand function computes a sequence of pseudo-random integers in the range 0 to RAND_MAX.

 .. _9899_7.20.2.1p3:

+.. container:: snum

+   :ref:`3 <9899_7.20.2.1p3>`

-:ref:`3 <9899_7.20.2.1p3>` The implementation shall behave as if no library function calls the rand function.
+The implementation shall behave as if no library function calls the rand function.

 .. rubric:: Returns

 .. _9899_7.20.2.1p4:

+.. container:: snum

+   :ref:`4 <9899_7.20.2.1p4>`

-:ref:`4 <9899_7.20.2.1p4>` The rand function returns a pseudo-random integer.
+The rand function returns a pseudo-random integer.

 .. rubric:: Environmental limits

 .. _9899_7.20.2.1p5:

+.. container:: snum

+   :ref:`5 <9899_7.20.2.1p5>`

-:ref:`5 <9899_7.20.2.1p5>` The value of the RAND_MAX macro shall be at least 32767.
+The value of the RAND_MAX macro shall be at least 32767.